edocAdmin/edoc-organizer-help/pages/01.Overview/06.top-10-faqs/docs.md

 **9. Where does eDoc Organizer store all its data on my computer?**

+By default, On-Premise stores its database and document repository under **C:\ProgramData\eDoc LLC\eDoc Organizer\Documents**.
+You can change this option by opening eDoc Organizer Manager and choosing a different location.
+Cloud stores the documents on secure Microsoft Azure servers.

 **10. How does eDoc store documents?
 More specifically, is there a proprietary format such that I will always need eDoc to view, edit and transport my data store or will I be able to open my files in Windows Explorer or some other compatible file manager?**